pambrose/battlesnake-examples/README.md

 * [SimpleSnake](src/main/java/io/battlesnake/examples/java/SimpleSnake.java)
 * [PerimeterSnake](src/main/java/io/battlesnake/examples/java/PerimeterSnake.java)

+## Clone your own snake

+Use the [Battlesnake_Template](https://github.com/pambrose/battlesnake-template) to clone the code for your own snake.

-## Snake Choice
+## Snake Execution

-A server can support running multiple snakes, but they all must be the same snake object type.
+A server can support running multiple snakes, but they must be the same snake object type.

 Assign the `mainName` variable in [build.gradle](./build.gradle#L36) to the desired fully qualified snake classname.
 For example:
 ```groovy
 def mainName = 'io.battlesnake.examples.kotlin.PerimeterSnake'
 ```

-## Snake Execution

 You can run a snake with a script or as an uberjar: